Most popular search tools:

 Note: For research assistance with the Prince Edward Island Collection or University Archives, please refer to PEI Resources.

-Community users (members of the general public) must acquire a UPEI CampusCard to sign out library books.
+Community users (members of the general public) must acquire a Library card to sign out library books.

 UPEI alumni may already have a UPEI CampusCard - if it's newer than July 2013 (if it looks like this), you can use that one.

-First, complete a library registration form and bring it into the Library, this form is also available at the Service Desk.
-Community users under the age of 18 must have a parent or guardian sign the registration form.
+First, complete a library registration form and bring it along with Photo ID and proof of address to staff at the Service Desk, forms are also available from the desk.
+Community users under the age of 18 must have a parent or guardian sign the registration form, they must also be present at time of registration and have Photo ID with them.

-Note: You are the only person authorized to use your card and since you're responsible for all library transactions made with it, report a lost or stolen card immediately to UPEI Campus Security, 566-0384.
-There is a $20.00 replacement charge for a lost or damaged CampusCard.
+Note: You are the only person authorized to use your card and since you're responsible for all library transactions made with it, report a lost or stolen card immediately to Robertson Library, 902-566-0583.

-Community users may have up to 10 books on their account at any one time; high school students are limited to 2 books.
+Community users may have up to 20 books on their account at any one time.
 Books can be borrowed for 21 days, with 2 renewals (if the book is not requested by someone else).
 Books requested by UPEI students, faculty, or staff must be returned upon notification, even if the book is requested before its due date.
-Books can be renewed online using the Library Catalogue's "My Account" feature, in person at the Service Desk, or by phone at 566-0583.
+Books can be renewed online using the Library Catalogue's "My Account" feature, in person at the Service Desk, or by phone at 902-566-0583.
 Overdue books are assessed a fine of $.25 per day, per book.

 Please note that you can not sign out periodicals, reference books, government publications, Special Collections materials, or electronic equipment on reserve.